Last updated May 21, 2024

 “It creates a new story for the destination,” explains Paula Vlamings, chief impact officer for Tourism Cares.
 “The maps are also vital in raising the profile for these social entrepreneurs and non-profit organizations by connecting them to the tourism supply chain.”

-“Because Tourism Cares works with government, communities and business to create the maps, we bring the travel industry together and are able to create the conditions for broader collaborations in the country,” explains Paula Vlamings.
+“Because Tourism Cares works with government, communities and business to create the maps, we bring the travel industry together,” explains Paula Vlamings. ” And we are able to create the conditions for broader collaborations in the country.”

-As the tourism world evolves after two years of a global pandemic, community-based tourism brings into focus the ability of small groups to adapt tourism to share their culture with us and allow travelers to have a memorable and meaningful experience when we travel.
+As the tourism world evolves, community-based tourism brings into focus the ability of small groups to adapt tourism to share their culture and allow travelers to have a memorable and meaningful experience.

 Photos courtesy of Tourism Cares-Marcos Guevara